isc-projects/stork/doc/install.rst

    $ sudo systemctl status isc-stork-server

-By default, the ``Stork Server`` web service is exposed on port 8080, so now it can be visited in a web browser here: http://localhost:8080.
+By default, the ``Stork Server`` web service is exposed on port 8080, so it can be visited in a web browser at http://localhost:8080.

 It is possible to put ``Stork Server`` behind an HTTP reverse proxy using `Nginx` or `Apache`.
 In the ``Stork Server`` package an example